rsdoiel/antenna/socal_north.md

 date: 2023-10-27, from: The Daily Trojan (USC Student Newspaper)

 <p>We must fulfill all of our moral obligations, even if we can’t do it all at once.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/27/the-urgent-and-the-important-how-to-talk-about-israel-and-gaza/">The urgent and the important: How to talk about Israel and Gaza</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/27/the-urgent-and-the-important-how-to-talk-about-israel-and-gaza/">The urgent and the important: How to talk about Israel and Gaza</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/27/the-urgent-and-the-important-how-to-talk-about-israel-and-gaza/>